kpn-dsh/dsh-sdk-platform-rs/dsh_sdk/README.md

 | Kafka | `localhost:9092` |
 | Schema Registry | `localhost:8081/apis/ccompat/v7` |

-If you want manipulate these endpoints, or want to use specific datastream info, you can add a [local_datastreams.json](local_datastreams.json) to your project root to overwrite the default values.
+If you want manipulate these endpoints, or want to use specific datastream info, you can add a [local_datastreams.json](local_datastreams.json) to your project root to overwrite the default values or set the environment variables accordingly.

 ### Note
 Rdkafka and thereby this library is dependent on CMAKE.
 Make sure it is installed in your environment and/or Dockerfile where you are compiling.